I can't breathe: Counter-reaction

 On June 24, 2020, Councilman Guy Phillips of Scottsdale, Arizona City, said, "I can't breathe," as he took off his mask at a rally protesting the mandatory mask wearing announced by Scottsdale Mayor Jim Lane during the COVID-19 pandemic in Arizona.
 He was condemned by local and state officials.
 Arizona Senator Martha McSally stated, "Despicable.
 This is a serious moment in history and it's disgusting you are mocking the dying words of a murdered man."
 Governor Doug Ducey said, "Just flat out wrong.
 Despicable doesn't go far enough.
 The final words of George Floyd should never be invoked like this.
 Anyone who mocks the murder of a fellow human has no place in public office.
 Period."
 Phillips later issued an apology.

 Anti-mask protesters have reappropriated the phrase to signal their opposition to mask requirements during the COVID-19 pandemic.
-During the 2021 storming of the United States Capitol, protestors attempting to enter into the Capitol through a police line chanted "I can't breathe".
+During the 2021 storming of the United States Capitol, protesters attempting to enter into the Capitol through a police line chanted "I can't breathe".